peterhinch/micropython-iot/README.md

 ## 3.1 Installation

+This section describes the installation of the library and all demos on an ESP8266 client.

+#### Firmware

 It is recommended to use the latest release build of firmware as such builds incorporate `uasyncio` as frozen bytecode.
 Daily builds do not.
-With a release build copy the above client files to the device.
-Edit `local.py` for each example as described below and copy it to the device.
-Ensure the device has a stored WiFi connection and run the demo.
-To run the demo the file `local.py` for the corresponding example should be edited for the server IP address.
-The demo supports up to four clients.
-Each client's `local.py` should be edited to give each client a unique client ID in range 1..4.
-Note that the ESP8266 must have a stored network connection to access the server.

-On the server ensure that `local.py` is on the path and run `s_app_cp.py`.

 Alternatively to maximise free RAM, firmware can be built from source, freezing `uasyncio`, `client.py` and `primitives.py` as bytecode.

 If a daily build is used it will be necessary to [cross compile](https://github.com/micropython/micropython/tree/master/mpy-cross) `client.py`

+#### Dependency

+Ensure that `uasyncio` is installed or frozen as bytecode.
+Either the official or the `fast_io` version may be used.

+#### File copy

 To get the files onto your ESP8266 do NOT copy single files as this repository is built to be used as a python package.
 This means that you have to retain the file